20 Facts About Figs & Fig Trees You Probably Didn't Know

 Classification & History

 The fig belongs to the Moraceae family, related to breadfruit, jackfruit, che, and mulberry.
-There are over 850 species of Ficus, including the fiddle leaf fig, rubber plant, strangler fig, and sycamore fig, but cultivation of Ficus Carica, the fig tree dates back over 12,000 years,
+There are over 850 species of Ficus that feed over 1000 species of birds and mammals.
+These species include the fiddle leaf fig, rubber plant, strangler fig, and sycamore fig. Cultivation of Ficus Carica, the fig tree dates back over 12,000 years,

 Fig trees have a significant presence in religious texts and myths.